Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Details of Numerical Simulations

-In the numerical experiments of Section \ref{sec:beta_model}, with $N=10$, the vector $\overline{\theta}_{0}$ is obtained by first generating two degree sequences (in and out) such that the degrees linearly interpolate between a minimum degree $D_m = 3$ and a maximum of $D_M=8$.
-Then, we need to ensure that the degree sequence is graphicable, i.e. such that it exists one matrix of zeros and ones from which it can be obtained.
+The dynamics considered are such that element $s$ of vector $\theta$ remains bounded between $\theta_{1_s}$ and $\theta_{2_s}$.
+The values of $\theta_{1}$ and $\theta_{2}$ are fixed to allow fluctuations in the in and out degrees of the nodes, as follows.
+The vector $\overline{\theta}_{0}$ is obtained by first generating two-degree sequences (in and out) such that the degrees linearly interpolate between a minimum degree $D_m = 3$ and a maximum of $D_M=8$.
+Then, we need to ensure that the degree sequence is graphicable, i.e., such that it exists one matrix of zeros and ones from which it can be obtained.
 We iteratively match links that make up the out-degree sequence with those that make up the in-degree sequence, starting with the largest in- and out-degrees.
-In practice, we start with an empty matrix, select the largest out degree and set to one the matrix element between this node and the node with largest in degree.
-If at some point we cannot entirely allocate a given out-degree, we disregard the leftover links outgoing from that node and move to the next one.
-This procedure amounts to populating the adjacency matrix, until no more links can be allocated.
-The degree sequence associated to this adiacency matrix is guaranteed to be graphicable.
+In practice, we start with an empty matrix, select the largest out-degree, and set the matrix element between this node and the node with the largest in-degree to one.
+If, at some point, we cannot entirely allocate a given out-degree, we disregard the leftover links outgoing from that node and move to the next one.
+This procedure amounts to populating the adjacency matrix until no more links can be allocated.
+The degree sequence associated with this adjacency matrix is guaranteed to be graphicable.
 The numerical values of $\overline{\theta}_{0}$ follow from the estimation of the static beta model.
-Finally, in order to gain additional heterogeneity in the amplitude of the fluctuations, we define $N$ values evenly spaced between $0.4$ and $1$, i.e. $c_s$ for $s=1\dots N$.
+Finally, to gain additional heterogeneity in the amplitude of the fluctuations, we define $N$ values evenly spaced between $0.4$ and $1$, i.e., $c_s$ for $s=1\dots N$.
 We use them to define \ba \overline{\theta}_{1_s} = \overline{\theta}_{0_s} + c_s \tonde{\overline{\theta}_{0_{s+1}} - \overline{\theta}_{0_s} } \nonumber \\ \nonumber \\ \overline{\theta}_{2_s} = \overline{\theta}_{0_s} - c_s \tonde{\overline{\theta}_{0_{s+1}} - \overline{\theta}_{0_s} } . \nonumber \ea

+Figure \ref{fig:rmse_beta_model_fixed_N} shows the temporal evolution for one randomly chosen parameter of the beta model for all the DGPs, together with the paths filtered from the observations using the SD beta model and the sequence of cross-sectional static estimates.
+The score-driven filtering and cross-sectional estimation are repeated over $100$ simulated network sequences.
+As discussed in the main text, the paths filtered with the SD beta model are, on average, much more accurate than those recovered from a standard beta model.